microsoft/vscode-azure-iot-edge/README.md

 - **Edge: Build IoT Edge module**: Build Edge module from source code.
 - **Edge: Build IoT Edge module Docker image**: Containerize your Edge module to Docker image.
 - **Edge: Push IoT Edge module Docker image**: Push an image to a Docker registry.
-- **Edge: Create deployment for Edge device**: Create and submit the deployment to your Edge device with specified deployment json file.
+- **Edge: Create deployment for Edge device**: Create and submit the deployment to your Edge device with specified deployment manifest.
 - **Edge: Setup Edge using configuration file**: Take a configuration file for Edge setup.
 - **Edge: Generate Edge setup configuration file**: Generate the json file for Edge: setup Edge using configuration file.
 Open the json file to see further description.
 - **Edge: Generate Edge deployment manifest**: Generate the json file for Edge deployment.